Staysail: Uses

 In square rigged ships the staysails can help in tacking, overcoming the lumbering square sails' tendency to prevent bearing up to windward, especially in light winds.
 Where a ship attempts to tack but fails and has to bear away again on the original tack, she is said to have missed her stays.
 In cutter rigged yachts the genoa will often need to be furled before changing tack due to the difficulty in passing the big sail between the two forestays.
 Here the staysail can help bring the bow through the wind more effectively.

 In addition to providing more overall sailing force, a staysail can be used to modify a ship's sail plan to be more efficient in different types of weather.
 For example, in high winds a captain might reef a headsail, but that impacts the sail shape as well as the center of effort and can result in slower ship speed, greater heel and increased lee helm.
-Instead, the headsail could be furled entirely and a staysail used instead, resulting in higher ship speed due to a lower, further aft center of effort creating less heel and a more balanced sail plan.
+Instead, the headsail could be furled entirely and a staysail used, resulting in higher ship speed due to a lower, further aft center of effort creating less heel and a more balanced sail plan.